-Kate Tyler Wall is managing editor of an early American history journal in Philadelphia.
+Kate Tyler Wall is managing editor of an early U.S. history journal in Philadelphia.
 She grew up in a 1950s-era housing development in Dover, Delaware, which inspired lifelong interests in music, history, exploring, and the power of place.
 She has a degree in political science and journalism (American history minor) from the University of Delaware.
-She now lives in another 1950s tract house in Newark, Delaware, with “suburban ecologist” husband Roland Wall and beagle-basset buddy Pilot.
+She now lives in another 1950s tract house in Newark, Delaware, with “suburban ecologist” husband Roland Wall and beagle Sunshine.
 At age 50 she started writing fiction and becoming a “famed punk rock attendee” (Punknews, 2014).
 When not roaming the East Coast seeing around 180 bands a year, she likes walking, exploring, reading, the beach, and fighting the power.
 She also writes Americana-punk songs.